Eng100/Color-Mania/ReadME.txt

 README
 Color-Mania

+HOW TO OPEN:
+1. Go to the terminal and set your scope to the folder given to you 2.1.
+If you are on a PC, type in "ColorManiaBeta.py" (without the quotes) and enter to run the game 2.2.
+If you are on a Mac, type in "python ColorMania.py" (without the quotes) and endter to run the game
+3. Esc will pause and unpause the game if in game and not scrolling, or quit the game if in a menu

 Objective:
 The objective of the game is to reach the Exit Sign located on the far right of the game map.
 This will be accomplished by avoiding obstacles using either gems or platforms.